brent-vw/aws-intelligent-document-processor/README.md

 ## Bedrock
-Make sure to enable model access for `claude` and to fill in the prompt in `functions/bedrockProcessor/prompt.py` (see `prompt.example.py`). `prompt.py` is .gitignored by default, make sure to remove it from `.gitignore` if you want to keep it.
+Make sure to enable model access for `Amazon Nova Lite` and to fill in the prompt in `functions/bedrockProcessor/prompt.py` (see `prompt.example.py`). `prompt.py` is .gitignored by default, make sure to remove it from `.gitignore` if you want to keep it.

 ## Deploying
 Deployment can be done through the aws sam cli.